St Michael’s Church of England Academy – SEN Information Report

 - Liaison with previous school, nursery or pre -school setting

-- Child performing at least a year below age expected levels
+- Child performing well below age expected levels – assessed barriers to learning

 - Concerns raised by parents

-- Concerns raised by teacher often discussed at pupil progress meetings
+- Concerns raised by teacher, discussed at pupil progress meetings

 - Liaison with external agencies e.g. physical/sensory